birth-outcomes/birth_outcomes_summary/our_study/design_plan.md

 # Research proposal: Machine learning to avoid adverse neonatal outcomes

+<mark>add links throughout to relevant pages in the notebook</mark>

 ## Finding a focus

 In it's broadest sense, the end-goal of this project is to lead us towards producing a tool to provide live, real-time, data-driven risk assessment during labour.
 This is a tool for which the effectiveness could be evaluated, to ascertain whether it helps support decision making by the care providers and mother during labour, to help identify when and which interventions and delivery methods would most reduce risk of poor maternal or neonatal outcomes.